vistalab-technion/pp5/README.md

 |---- align.py      # Multisequence and structural alignment
 |---- datasets.py   # Scraping and data collection
 |---- dihedral.py   # Dihedral angle calculation and error estimation
-|---- protein.py    # ProteinRecord, our representation of a protein structure
+|---- protein.py    # ProteinRecord and ProteinGroup, model what we need to know about a protein or group of similar proteins
+|---- parallel.py   # Support for worker sub-processes
 |---- utils.py      # You guessed it... utilities
 |---- external_dbs/ # Package for interacting with external databases
 |------- ena.py     # European Nucleutide Archive
 |------- pdb.py     # Protein Databank (includes search API)
 |------- unp.py     # Uniprot
 |- tests/           # Unit tests and benchmarks
+|- notebooks/       # Jupyter notebooks
-|- data/            # Folder for storing downloaded dataset files
+|- data/            # Folder for storing downloaded or generated dataset files for machine consumption
-|- out/             # Folder for generated output files
+|- out/             # Folder for generated output files for human consumption
 ```

 ## Initial set-up